ewejose123/Trello-lite/README.md

 ## 🤝 Contributing

-This is a demo project, but contributions are welcome!
+This is a demo project.
+No need to contribute.

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

 ## 📝 License